nats-io/natscli/AUTH.md

 the `nats` command.
 The aim is not to have 100% feature parity but rather to provide a easy to use solution for what most people will use.

-It remains compatible with the `nsc` store and so users can switch between these commands.
+It remains compatible with the `nsc` storage format and default storage location, so users can switch between these commands.

 It is implemented using a new [Go SDK](https://github.com/synadia-io/jwt-auth-builder.go/) allowing programmatic interaction with the `nsc` store.

-This guide is based on the [nsc documentation](https://docs.nats.io/using-nats/nats-tools/nsc) and attempts to achieve the same outcome.
+This guide replicates the steps in the getting started guide of [nsc basics documentation](https://docs.nats.io/using-nats/nats-tools/nsc/basics) and attempts to

 ## Limitations